 Given another translation $\tau': \lang' \to \lang$, with associated monoid homomorphism $k: \sfmm \to \sfm$, two representations $\iota: D \to \wp D'$, via $h$, and $\iota': D' \to \wp(D)$, via $k$, are said to form an \emph{equivalence} if, for all $\phi \in D'$,

 \end{definition}

 We can now set the following \begin{definition} Let us denote by $\DS_0$ the \emph{category of propositional deductive systems}, namely, the subcategory of $\QM$ whose objects are pairs of type $(\Sfm, \th)$, where $\Sfm$ is the quantale of substitutions of some propositional language $\lang$ and $\th$ is the $\Sfm$-module of theories of a deductive system over $\lang$, and whose morphisms have quantale morphisms induced by language translations in the first component.
-More precisely, a morphism in $\DS_0$ is a pair $(h,f)$ in which $h: \Sfm \to \Sfmm$ is a quantale translation, i.e., verifies conditions (i--iii) of Proposition \ref{transchar2}. \end{definition} Although pretty obvious, it is worth observing explicitly that $\DS_0$ is not a full subcategory of $\QM$.
+More precisely, a morphism in $\DS_0$ is a pair $(h,f)$ in which $h: \Sfm \to \Sfmm$ is a quantale translation, i.e., verifies conditions (i)--(iii) of Proposition \ref{transchar2}. \end{definition} Although quite obvious, it is worth observing explicitly that $\DS_0$ is not a full subcategory of $\QM$.

 By Theorem 7.1 and Corollary 7.2 of \cite{rusapal}, the category whose objects are propositional logics and whose morphisms are pairs translation-interpretation between them is equivalent to $\DS_0$.
-Moreover, we have the following immediate result. \begin{proposition} Let $\lang$ and $\lang'$ be languages, $S = \la D, \vdash \ra$ be an $\lang$-deductive systems and $T = \la D', \vdash'\ra$ an $\lang'$-deductive system.
+More precisely, we have the following immediate result. \begin{proposition} Let $\lang$ and $\lang'$ be languages, $S = \la D, \vdash \ra$ be an $\lang$-deductive system and $T = \la D', \vdash'\ra$ an $\lang'$-deductive system.
 Then:\begin{enumerate}[(i)] \item $S = \la D, \vdash \ra$ is interpretable in $T = \la D', \vdash'\ra$ if and only if